gbmhunter/blog/content/pages/electronics/circuit-design/power-management/_index.md

 url: /electronics/circuit-design/power-management
 ---

-[mathjax]

 # Overview

 Power management is a big design consideration of battery powered and eco-friendly mains powered circuits.
-There are many ways of saving energy, some of the commonly used techniques are:  * Switching of sections of the circuit when they are not needed  * Slowing the clock speed of digital logic when high-speed is not needed
+There are many ways of saving energy, some of the commonly used techniques are:

+* Switching of sections of the circuit when they are not needed
+* Slowing the clock speed of digital logic when high-speed is not needed

-The following points need to be considered:  * The start and stop times of the circuitry being switched off  * The effect of having input signals still being applied to the chips which are 'off' (e.g. unwanted ESD conduction)  * The leakage currents of the device you're using to turn it off with (anything solid state has some form of leakage current, however mechanical relays do not).
+The following points need to be considered:

+* The start and stop times of the circuitry being switched off
+* The effect of having input signals still being applied to the chips which are 'off' (e.g. unwanted ESD conduction)
+* The leakage currents of the device you're using to turn it off with (anything solid state has some form of leakage current, however mechanical relays do not).

 # Disabling Sections Of A Circuit

 Disabling sections of the circuit is an easy way to save power.
 This can be done with  low-side or high-side switch.
 High side switches disconnect the load from the positive voltage rail (an source current to the load), while low-side switches connect the load to ground (and conversly sink current from the load).
-This can be done with a number of components, their advantages/disadvantages are explained below:  * MOSFET's - An n-channel can be used for low-side switching or a p-channel for high-side switching.
+This can be done with a number of components, their advantages/disadvantages are explained below:

+* MOSFET's - An n-channel can be used for low-side switching or a p-channel for high-side switching.
 You could combine an n and p to perform high-side switching with a standard non-inverted logic signal.
 This is one of the cheapest options.
 However, MOSFET's can have quite a large leakage current (0.1 to 1uA @ 25C), which climbs rapidly as the temperature increases.
-If this is a concern, a JFET maybe a better option.  * JFET's - A benefit of using a JFET is the tiny leakage currents (nano-amps).
+If this is a concern, a JFET maybe a better option.
+* JFET's - A benefit of using a JFET is the tiny leakage currents (nano-amps).
 However a dis-advantage of using a JFET is the large on-resistance compared to that of a MOSFET, you will only be able to switch mA's of current.
-Also, they require about 4-4.5V to switch them, meaning they are not compatible with 3.3V or lower circuitry.  * Integrated Load Switch/Smart Power Switch - These are essentially MOSFET's and supporting components built into a small chip for ease of use.
+Also, they require about 4-4.5V to switch them, meaning they are not compatible with 3.3V or lower circuitry.
+* Integrated Load Switch/Smart Power Switch - These are essentially MOSFET's and supporting components built into a small chip for ease of use.
 Some feature the mentioned n and p combo to make it easy to control the load from a micro-controller.
-They normally also have build in ESD protection, thermal protection, overvoltage protection and current limiting which makes them hardened against all-sorts of abuse.  * Voltage Regulator - Voltage regulators can be used to turn off power to circuits as long as they have a shut-down pin.
+They normally also have build in ESD protection, thermal protection, overvoltage protection and current limiting which makes them hardened against all-sorts of abuse.
+* Voltage Regulator - Voltage regulators can be used to turn off power to circuits as long as they have a shut-down pin.
 Not the cheapest solution or the most power efficient (especially if it's a linear voltage regulator), but you might just happen to already be using one.

 # The "Suicide Switch"